 Ilisagvik Mission: Ilisagvik College provides quality post-secondary academic, vocational and technical education in a learning environment that perpetuates and strengthens Iñupiat culture, language, values and traditions.
 It is dedicated to serving its students and developing a well-educated and trained workforce who meet the human resource needs of North Slope employers and the state of Alaska.

-September 11, 2017: Application period for second NAILA cohort begins.
+October 10, 2018: Application period third NAILA cohort begins.